hubspot-pros-and-cons

 5. There’s no A/B testing on lower packages

 Split testing, or A/B testing, is an effective way to determine the best strategy for improving performance.
-It’s when you compare two different versions of something to find out which one produces better results for your brand.
+It’s when you compare two different versions of something to determine which produces better results for your business.

-For instance, you might split test two Facebook ads with different images or two landing pages with different headings.
+For instance, you can split-test two Facebook ads with different images or two landing pages with different headings to see how each looks and performs and use the results to optimize your future campaigns.

-Unfortunately, if you’re on HubSpot, you’ll have to purchase their Professional package, which starts at $800 per month, to take advantage of this feature.
+Unfortunately, if you’re on HubSpot, you don’t have access to A/B Testing feature on the Starter plan.
+You’ll have to purchase their Professional package, which starts at $800 per month (not including the taxes and onboarding fees), to take advantage of this feature.

 6. Reporting is limited